Income Tax: What Is It and How Does It Work?

 Figuring out the right amount to pay can take some time.
 When you or your tax preparer fills out your tax forms, you’ll find out if you’ve overpaid your taxes, meaning you’re entitled to a refund, or if you’ve underpaid, which means you’ll owe money to the government.

-There are different types of income tax, but the one most people have to file is federal, which is done through the Internal Revenue Service (IRS), a bureau within the U.S. Treasury Department.
-Depending on where you live, you may also have to pay state or local income taxes as well.
+There are different types of income tax, but the most common one people have to file is federal, which is done through the IRS, a bureau within the U.S. Treasury Department.
+Depending on where you live, you may also have to pay state or local income taxes.

 What Are Income Taxes?

 Income taxes are taxes that are collected by the government on income (aka money) earned by individuals and businesses.
 This can include salaries, tips, commissions, bonuses, investment income, interest earned, and other sources.
-Also know that what is an income tax can be assessed by a federal, state, and/or local government Some Americans may only pay federal taxes; others may be liable for those at a federal, state, and local level.
+Income tax can be assessed by a federal, state, and/or local government.
+Some Americans may only pay federal taxes; others may be liable for taxes at a federal, state, and local level.

 How Does Income Tax Work?

-The amount of income tax you pay depends on how much money you’ve earned in the past year as well as other factors, such as whether you are single or the head of household.
+The amount of income tax you pay depends on how much money you’ve earned in the past year as well as your filing status (e.g., single, married filing jointly, etc.), along with other factors.
 First, a bit more about what counts as taxable money:

-• Income that’s taxable includes your earnings from work, rental properties, or money made from stock investments.
+• Income that’s taxable includes your earnings from work, interest earned on savings accounts, and money made from investments or rental properties.

-• Certain forms of income that are deemed nontaxable and may not have to be reported on your tax return.
-Some examples of nontaxable income are child support payments , financial gifts, alimony, and employer-provided health insurance.
+• Certain forms of income may not have to be reported on your tax return.
+Some examples of income that may be nontaxable include child support payments, financial gifts, alimony, and employer-provided health insurance.

-The U.S. tax system is progressive, which means the greater your income, the higher your tax rate.
-The idea behind a progressive system is that people who earn more are able to pay more in taxes.
-So, depending where you fall income-wise, you’ll be taxed at a different rate.
+The U.S. tax system is progressive, which means the greater your income, generally the higher your overall tax rate.
+The idea behind a progressive system is that people who earn more are typically able to pay more in taxes.

 Currently, there are seven tax brackets, ranging from 10% to 37%.
 Each bracket corresponds to specific income thresholds and are adjusted each year for inflation.